 White curtains connect separate spaces for guests and can appear like a meandering, infinite shoji screen.
-The curtains can be used to cover walls, to separate and define spaces, or reval access to elevators or the bar.
+The curtains can be used to cover walls, separate and define spaces, or reveal access to elevators or the bar.

 If you look closely, mirror and reflection techniques are applied at the bar as well.
 The final row, under the bar’s arrangement chochin-style lamps, is pill-shaped and styled as chrome sake bottles from Kenya Hara, a Japanese graphics designer.

 Satin stainless steel enhances the pill-shaped bar, which surrounds the mirrored column with illuminated bottle steps.
 A white marble counter is completed by black, white, and grey bar stools on one end, while the other end enjoys a raised platform for table-height seating in neon-bright pink, orange, magenta, and purple.
 The colors match the VIP seating behind the bar as well.